KevinKib/SM63PracticeHack/README.md

 **name**: Name of that specific section.
 A list of the sections available will be added soon.

-**coordinates** Coordinates of the starting location of the player (4 parameters).
+**coordinates**: Coordinates of the starting location of the player (4 parameters).
 Exact signification of those parameters is unknown yet (some might refer to the camera x and y position).

 * ### individuallevel [world]
 [Not implemented]